oriSomething/comment-anchors/README.md

 **Comment Anchors** is your answer!
 Define any anchor you want, and comment-anchors will find them and you can easily jump to them from anywhere in your code!

-Default behaviour is to matches all lines with `// MARK: `.
+Default behaviour is to match all lines with `// MARK: `.
 The comment anchors package additionally adds symbol anchors as well.

 This means that anchors will be a longer variation of your comment style, for example: